seznam/ima/docs/basic-features/data-fetching.md

 ## Cancellable requests

 The HttpAgent has support for [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) to cancel requests in native way.
-There are **two ways** you can provide custom instance of AbortController to the HttpAgent, where each has it's own benefits:
+There are **two ways** you can provide custom instance of AbortController to the HttpAgent, where each has it's own benefits.

 ### options.abortController